likunt/Heart_Disease_Prediction/README.md

 - ca - number of major vessels (0-4) colored by flourosopy
 - thal - thalium stress result
 - target - have disease or not (1=yes, 0=no) (= the predicted attribute)

+### Conclusion

+This project aims to study the risk of heart disease based on patients' age, sex and other clinical parameters.
+Data preprocessing techniques such as standardization, transformation and winsorization are applied to numerical variables, and chi-square test is applied to select related categorical features.
+A number of ML models (LogisticRegression, SVC, RandomForest, GaussianProcess and XGBoost) are used as baseline models.
+Hyperparameters are fine tuned for SVC.
+The test accuracy is increased from 0.8313 to 0.8442.
+It is also shown that without feature selection, the test accuracy drops to 0.7383.